marigold-dev/tezos-snapshot/README.md

 docker run photographer
 ```

-## Retriever Entrypoint
+## Server Entrypoint

-Service to retriever Tezos nodes snapshots from Google Cloud and expose them.
+Service to server Tezos nodes snapshots from Google Cloud and expose them.

 We from marigold use it as a Web Service.